 Off-grid solar is legal in Oregon.
-It is one of the more relaxed states in regards to laws about disconnecting from the utility company.
+It is one of the more relaxed states regarding laws about disconnecting from the utility company.

 Rainwater harvesting is legal in Oregon.
 However, it can only be harvested from an artificial, impervious surface like a rooftop.
-It is not legal to catch rainwater on the ground, such as in reservoirs with dams.
+Catching rainwater on the ground, such as in reservoirs with dams, is not permitted.
 (59) Some places in Oregon, including Portland, offer incentives for setting up rainwater harvesting systems.

 Composting toilets are legal in Oregon.
 Some areas may require a permit and may be subject to inspection in some instances.
 The law specifically states that it is legal to use composted human waste around plants, including fruit trees, except for edible vegetation and vegetables.
 See the law here.

 It is illegal not to be connected to the municipal electric grid in many areas of Pennsylvania.
 However, there are many loopholes and exceptions for recreational cabins and other temporary residencies.